InjamulCSE15/assignment-1/README.md

 # Assignment-1
-This was the first assignment from programming hero.
+This was the first assignment from programming hero course.